Get to know your Committee team

 With travel in her blood she soon went to Brussels and then to Rome to work.
 She returned to London after about five years where she had a variety of Secretary/PA jobs which included working for a French General in the London office of Aerospatiale, the Editor of the Guardian newspaper, the Chairman and Chief Executive of BOC and latterly for a British family who formerly owned Christie’s..

 Retiring to Bradford on Avon in 2010 she was introduced to NADFAS by a friend in 2013 and met Christine O’Reilly (our then Chairman) on a trip to the opera in Bristol who asked if she might like to help on the Committee.
-Maggie agreed to this not realising just exactly how long she would be “helping out “ for.
+Maggie agreed to this, not realising just exactly how long she would be “helping out “.

 • Programme Secretary: Jilly Siddall